-LED lighting is gradually replacing traditional incandescent, neon and compact fluorescent lighting in both commercial and residential premises as more and more people become aware of its benefits.
+LED lighting is gradually replacing traditional incandescent, neon and compact fluorescent lighting in commercial, industrial and residential premises because of its many benefits.

 They save you money

-An initial investment in LEDs costs more than other lighting but their energy efficiency, low maintenance and increased lifespan mean money is saved in the long term.
+In today’s climate of rising energy bills, the cost efficiencies of LEDs are a massive plus point for many businesses.
+Even though the initial investment in LEDs costs more than other lighting, their much lower energy use, reduced maintenance and increased lifespan mean money is saved in the long term.

 Many businesses which don’t have LED lighting use fluorescent tubes, high intensity discharge (HID) lamps or standard light bulbs known as incandescent lamps.

 Fluorescent tubes are particularly common in offices and factories.
 Some fluorescent lighting is more energy efficient than others, but a standard fluorescent T8 batten’s lifespan is about 10,000 hours, whereas an equivalent LED light will last an average 50,000 hours.